galiacheng/doc4azurewls/Azure Active Directory/README.md

 * Open and edit Inbound security rules -> AllowLDAPs
 * Add the weblogic server IPs to Source IP addressed, and save.

-You will can access Azure Active Directory user with WebLogic Server after finishing above steps.
+You can access Azure Active Directory user with WebLogic Server after finishing above steps.
 Well done!
 Go to WebLogic Console, Home >Summary of Security Realms >myrealm >Users and Groups to check the users.

 ## Referrence